NSS-Workshops/agentic-ai/src/sections/working-existing-codebases/03-debugging-refactoring/index.md

 I'm getting this error: "Cannot read property 'name' of undefined" in the UserProfile component.
 Can you help me understand what's causing this and suggest a fix?
 ```

-Ask mode will:
-- Analyze the error message and stack trace
-- Examine the relevant code sections
-- Identify the root cause
-- Suggest multiple potential solutions
-- Explain why the bug occurred
+Ask mode provides comprehensive bug analysis by examining multiple aspects of the problem systematically.
+It analyzes the error message and stack trace to understand the immediate failure point, then examines the relevant code sections to build context around the issue.
+Through this thorough investigation, Ask mode identifies the root cause of the problem rather than just addressing symptoms.
+It then suggests multiple potential solutions, giving you options to choose the approach that best fits your specific situation, while also explaining why the bug occurred in the first place to help prevent similar issues in the future.

 ### Common Bug Patterns